 At Leeds, we think it's really important our students get as much hands-on clinical experience as possible.
-This not only builds understanding, but also helps develops key skills and confidence for those soon entering the competative world of modern dentistry.
+This not only builds understanding but also helps develops key skills and confidence for those soon entering the competitive world of modern dentistry.

 To give you this essential clinical experience, all our undergraduate courses emphasise real life workplace experience alongside your teaching.
 Designed to complement the diverse range of topics covered in your course, our placements have been very carefully chosen with your ongoing development in mind.

 Through your placements, you'll develop not only practical clinical skills, but also strengthen your ability to communicate effectively with both your patients and your colleagues.
 These qualities will be essential when applying for your first positions following graduation.

 This commitment to clinical experience is one of the reasons our Dental Hygiene and Dental Therapy course has seen 99% of students in work within 6 months of graduation.
 It's also why 100% of those roles were within professional or managerial roles.

 All clinical placements are integrated into the Dental Surgery and the Dental Hygiene and Dental Therapy curriculum.

 Your clinical experience in the Dental Hospital will cover specialist areas including: